chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 # 5. Inference service

 To use our model once deployed, let's interact with it using the Triton Inference Server's HTTP/gRPC API or client libraries.

+First, let's get the external address to interact with our Triton server:

+<code>kubectl get services</code>

 Here's a Python example using the Triton client library:

 ```